 I am committed to offering each patient the best treatment options, customized to the person’s specific clinical and personal needs.
 I hold steadfast to high standards of clinical excellence, and have gained board certification in orthodontics.

 I am truly blessed to live in such a wonderful community.
-My husband, Eben, is an editor and enthusiastic but terrible fisherman (but a very good golfer!).
-Together we enjoy playing tennis, hiking, and travel.
-Originally from New Hampshire, I enjoy skiing, rock climbing, tennis, and practicing yoga.
+My husband, Eben, works remotely as an editor for Harvard Business Review and is an enthusiastic outdoorsman.
+Together we enjoy playing tennis, hiking, travel and spoiling our fur baby, an Irish Wolfhound named Rosie.

 - American Association of Orthodontists